ZsZs/sailrc/libs/sailor/domain/README.md

-# sailor-domain-sailor-domain
+# sailor-domain

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test sailor-domain-sailor-domain` to execute the unit tests.
+Run `nx test sailor-domain` to execute the unit tests.